uselagoon/lagoon-cli/docs/commands/lagoon_update_project.md

   -b, --branches string                         Which branches should be deployed
       --build-image string                      Build Image for the project.
 Set to 'null' to remove the build image --deployments-disabled uint               Admin only flag for disabling deployments on a project, 1 to disable deployments, 0 to enable
+  -S, --deploytarget uint                       Reference to Deploytarget(Kubernetes) this Project should be deployed to -o, --deploytarget-project-pattern string     Pattern of Deploytarget(Kubernetes) Project/Namespace that should be generated
       --development-build-priority uint         Set the priority of the development build -L, --development-environments-limit uint     How many environments can be deployed at one time --facts-ui uint                           Enables the Lagoon insights Facts tab in the UI.
 Set to 1 to enable, 0 to disable